Sideways, horizontal life with my pillows—either in bed or on the floor.

 That’s the dimension of existence I crave more often than I would like to admit.

-Over the last 7 years, I’ve been dealing with a complex chronic illness that has sidelined me from the dreams I conceived of as I entered my 20s.
+Over the last 7 years, I’ve been dealing with a prolonged illness that has sidelined me from the dreams I conceived of as I entered my 20s.
 Instead of launching a career, travelling the world, and deepening social connections far and wide, I…. fell into a career, traversed the medical system, and married a Texan who whisked me 2000 miles away from home.

 Huh.
 That’s not bad, actually 🤷🏻♀️